 The Scrutiny Unit forms part of the Select Committee Team in the House of Commons and exists to strengthen the scrutiny function of the House.

-The House of Lords Adult Social Care Committee has published an Area of Research Interest on ‘Unpaid carers’ to support the Committee’s scrutiny of adult social care services in England.
-The ARI comes with several specific areas of interest aiming to further break down the broad area and focus the responses received from the research community.
+Registration for this ARI has now closed.
+The ARI includes several specific areas of interest to further break down the broad area and focus the responses received from the research community